FredHutch/Oncoscape/CONTRIBUTING.md

 After doing that, follow the [Installation instructions](INSTALL.md) to install, test, and run the software package.

+Check out our [cheatsheet](cheatsheet.md) for tips and tricks for some common git commands.

 ### How is the codebase organized?

 Oncoscape uses websockets to pass JSON messages between web browsers and computational servers using the [chinook protocol](https://github.com/oncoscape/chinook).